james-hu/chat-about-video/README.md

   - Most configuration options come with sensible default values, but you can specify your own for further customization.
   - The second constructor argument is a logger.
 If not specified, a default logging will be created for logging to the console.
     If logging is not needed, you can pass in `undefined`.
-2. Use the `startConversation(videoFilePath)` function to initiate a conversation about a video clip.
+2. Use the `startConversation(videoFilePath, optionalOptions)` function to initiate a conversation about a video clip.
 This function returns a `Conversation` object.
 The video file or its frame images are sent to Azure Blob Storage or AWS S3 during this step.
+  - If no video needs to be involved in the conversation, just use `startConversation(optionalOptions)`.
 3. Interact with GPT by using the `say(question, { maxTokens: 2000 })` function within the conversation.
 You can pass in a question, and will receive an answer.
   - Message history is automatically kept during the conversation, providing context for a more coherent dialogue.
   - The second parameter of the `say(...)` function allows you to specify your own for further customization.
+  - Instead of passing options such like `maxTokens` in every call to `say(...)`, you can specify those options when calling the constructor of `ChatAboutVideo`.
 4. Wrap up the conversation using the `end()` function.
 This ensures proper clean-up and resource management.

 ### Examples